tsl143/itsopensource/content/blog/offline-caching-with-serviceworkers/index.md

 ```

 ***
-While most of the times serviceworkers are constrained tp prgressive web apps, but these are also used to make websites more performant and better user experience.
+While most of the time serviceworkers are constrained to progressive web apps, but these are also used to make websites more performant and better user experience.